OF MODELS MADE: WITTY WINGS 120 / APOLLO 126

 The first of these is a lineup of Boeing 777-200 and 300s using an all new mould dissimilar to anyone elses.
 Whilst the Phoenix 777s have rightfully gained many plaudits in this period the Witty 777s are arguably superior.

-Likewise, the Witty Wings Airbus A380-800 is much superior to the Gemini version and the only mould to provide competition to the Phoenix version.
+Likewise, the Witty Wings Airbus A380-800 is much superior to the Gemini version and the only mould until 2022 to provide competition to the Phoenix version.

 The 777-200 mould was used only 11 times and four of those were China Southern examples.
 Other liveries include Aeromexico (2), Air Canada (2), EL AL, Air India, Malaysia and most unusually Nordwind

 The 777-300ER got similar light usage with a total of 18 models.
-These 18 models cover and unusually strong lineup of liveries such as Air New Zealand, Singapore, Thai, KLM, Air France, Korean etc with TAM and Virgin Australia being standouts
+These 18 models cover an unusually strong lineup of liveries such as Air New Zealand, Singapore, Thai, KLM, Air France, Korean etc - with TAM and Virgin Australia being standouts.

 Another new and excellent mould produced by Witty was the 787-8, but once again usage was mediocre with only 9 models across both brands.

-Unfortunately, the expenditure on new moulds and expansion of releases came at a cost and only a couple of years after the brands appeared they collapsed when the factory went bankrupt.
+Unfortunately, the expenditure on new moulds and expansion of releases came at a cost and only a couple of years after the brands appeared they collapsed.
 The two brands were only made for a total of 3 years and in November 2014 Witty Industrial went bankrupt.
-When the government held auction to raise funds to pay Witty debts, mostly unpaid salaries to workers, the company’s assets, including the moulds, were acquired by Johan Chan of JC Wings, seemingly as much to avoid further competition as for their intrinsic value.
+When the government held an auction to raise funds to pay Witty's debts, mostly unpaid salaries to workers, the company’s assets, including the moulds, were acquired by Johan Chan of JC Wings, seemingly as much to avoid further competition as for their intrinsic value.
 Since the JC takeover little has been seen of the moulds although some have reappeared sporadically.